Wagner in Chicago Before Lyric

 Patton, Baromeo and Preston, conducted by Stock.
 But the interesting

-thing was that the series happened Thursday evening, Friday afternoon,
+thing was that the series happened Thursday evening, Friday afternoon, Monday

-Ring dramas — orchestral music from Götterdämmerung,
+— orchestral music from Götterdämmerung, Siegfried,

-intermission the complete first act of Die Walküre with Astrid
+first act of Die Walküre with Astrid Varnay, Emery Darcy and

-Varnay, Emery Darcy and James Pease.
-Then came the Pension Fund Concert
+James Pease.
+Then came the Pension Fund Concert of November 16th,

-of November 16th, 1947 — a complete Tristan
+1947 — a complete Tristan performed at the

-past had returned.”
-Finally, the famous Rafael Kubelik Parsifal
+Finally, the famous Rafael Kubelik Parsifal in April of 1953.

-in April of 1953.
-The cast had Svanholm, Margaret Harshaw, Sigurd
+The cast had Svanholm, Margaret

-Björling, Jerome Hines,
+Harshaw, Sigurd Björling, Jerome Hines, Andrew Foldi

-Andrew Foldi and Frederick Lechner.
+and Frederick Lechner.
 The chorus, before Margaret Hillis, came

 from Northwestern University and the Evanston Public Schools.
+That

-In case you hadn’t guessed already, it really boggles the mind
+case you hadn’t guessed already, it really boggles the mind

 — at least my mind.